raganwald/raganwald.github.com/_posts/2017-04-16-turing-machines-part-ii.md

 We can see this if we think about testing and reliability.
 If we trust that the a-machine works, we can continue to trust that it works after writing the "flatten" compiler.
 Nothing we have done will change the a-machine's capabilities.

-Let's demonstrate this by looking at another form of tooling: Automated tests.
+Let's demonstrate this by looking at another form of tooling: Automated Tests.

-### tests
+### testing 1-2-3

 *to be continued*